 Other Engine Coolant System Issues

 You can have problems with your coolant even if there isn’t a leak in the system.
-If you put the wrong coolant in your car, or if the coolant-to-water ratio is off, your engine may have problems staying cool.
+If you put the wrong coolant in your car, or if the coolant-to-water ratio is off, your engine may have problems staying cool, and you’ll wind up with an engine overheated idle engine.
 Try flushing the system and adding the proper mix as recommended by your owner’s manual.

-Another common cause of a car engine overheating is some sort of problem with your car radiator.
-If there are leaks, clogs or problems with the radiator fan all mean that heat is having difficulty in properly escaping your vehicle.
+Another common cause of a car engine overheating while the engine idles is some sort of problem with your car radiator.
+If there are leaks, clogs, or problems with the radiator fan all means that heat is having difficulty properly escaping your vehicle.
 This will cause the temperature to rise.
-A qualified mechanic will be able to diagnose exactly what’s wrong with the radiator and what needs to be done to fix the cars problem.
+A qualified mechanic will be able to diagnose exactly what’s wrong with the radiator and what needs to be done to fix the car’s problem.

 Broken Water Pump

-The water pump, as the name implies, helps pump and efficiently move engine coolant throughout your cars cooling system.
+The water pump, as the name implies, helps pump and efficiently move engine coolant throughout your car’s cooling system.
+If water isn’t cooling your car’s engine, you will definitely end up with an engine overheated idle engine.
 Any of the issues associated with the water pump can lead to an overheating vehicle engine.
 Common water pump problems include:

 We can attest, if you are ever in a vehicle with a broken water pump, you will regret every moment.
 Call an expert towing company immediately!